cloakware-ctf/rhme3-writeups/README.md

 ![hackerman](benzinegate/hackerman.jpeg)

+The challenge accepted a CO2 level as input, and reponded with "# Level Set".
-Initial analysis showed that it was vulnerable to a buffer overflow in its input, which will then check our input against a random value.
+Initial analysis showed that it was vulnerable to a buffer overflow in its input, which we can then ROP attack into the hidden functionality.
+The issue is it wont print the flag unless the stack canary is correct.
-If successful it will print the flag, if unsuccessful it will print some lovely XXXX's to let you know how wrong you are.
+If unsuccessful it will print some lovely XXXX's to let you know how wrong you are.

-While they are doing the check, they raise an led for a few micro seconds, giving us a viable trigger to sync our fault injection to.
+While they are doing the canary check, they raise an LED for a few micro seconds, giving us a viable trigger to sync our fault injection.
 This path was named the "Happy path", and naturally made us very sad during the competition.

-To avoid damaging the board, we believed pulling the power rail down to ground would be the best course of action instead of over supplying.
+To avoid damaging the board, we believed pulling the power rail down to ground would be the best course of action instead of over-supplying.
 Raiding a discarded power converter we found a massive power mosfet that could switch in under 100 nanoseconds, the length of an AVR clock cycle.
-Our triggering setup involved raising the transistor gate high with a embedded device thus sinking the device power rail low for fractions of a clock cycle.
+Our triggering setup involved raising the transistor gate high with a embedded device, thus sinking the device power rail low for fractions of a clock cycle.
-Since our timing involved , our ability to glitch was limited.
+Since our timing involved adding and removing clock NOP() cycles after raising the pin high, our ability to tune the glitch was limited.

 ![Voltage](benzinegate/Voltage_Drop.png)